Blade-free LASIK / All-laser LASIK

-LASIK surgery is now more safe and effective than ever.
-Here at OCLI, we provide the most advanced type of LASIK – referred to as iLASIK.
+LASIK eye surgery is now safer and more effective than ever.
+Here on Long Island, OCLI provides the most advanced type of LASIK – referred to as iLASIK.

-The iLASIK procedure is different from other types of LASIK, as it utilizes Wavefront-guided technology to achieve the best results possible. iLASIK is completely bladeless, using a femtosecond laser in place of the traditional blade that creates the LASIK flap. iLASIK offers a completely customizable, bladeless and precise LASIK experience.
+The iLASIK procedure is different from other types of LASIK, as it utilizes wavefront-guided technology to achieve the best results possible. iLASIK is completely bladeless, using a femtosecond laser in place of the traditional blade to create the LASIK flap. iLASIK offers a completely customizable, bladeless and precise LASIK experience.

 - VISX Star 4 Excimer Laser with IRIS registration.
 The VISX star4 excimer laser is one of the top excimer lasers with superior technology